Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Introduction

 \section{Introduction}

-In many settings of interest, discontinuous changes in regression surfaces can reveal fundamental insights into the underlying problem structure.
-In such cases, the location and size of these discontinuities are fundamentally unknown to the researcher.
-Examples include, but are not limited to, discontinuities induced by confidential assignment algorithms such as loan or financial aid disbursement \citep{argyle2020monthly, carneiro2019tackling}, school admissions \citep{brunner2021effects}, or targeted marketing \citep{hartmann2011identifying}; by tipping points \citep{lamberson2012tipping} in racial segregation \citep{card2008tipping}, hospital stress \citep{kuntz2015stress}, and complex systems such as the climate \citep{scheffer2009early} or financial markets \citep{hansen2017regression}; as well as geographic discontinuities induced by, for example, broadcast signal penetration \citep{sonin2022information, kern2009opium, olken2009television} or epidemic spread \citep{ambrus2020loss}.
+In many settings of interest, discontinuous changes in regression surfaces can reveal fundamental insights into the underlying problem structure, with both location and size of discontinuities typically unknown and dependent on multiple variables.
+Such discontinuities arise in many contexts, including algorithmic decision-making in finance and education, marketing segmentation, and tipping points in climate, urban sorting, financial markets, and spatial gene-expression profiling \citep{argyle2020monthly, brunner2021effects, kuo2002integration, li2010contextual, lamberson2012tipping, card2008tipping, scheffer2009early, hansen2017regression, caetano2017school, aue2009break, chen2023scs, hou2023statistical}.

-This article introduces a disciplined statistical method that estimates a regression surface together with the location as well as the size of the discontinuities if they exist.
-It does so by estimating and segmenting the regression surface into smooth and discontinuous parts.
-Crucially, it does not require pointwise smoothness assumptions on the shape of the discontinuity set.
-For this approach, neither the location nor the size of the discontinuity set need to be known a priori.

-To this end, we cast ideas from the theory of free discontinuity problems \citep[e.g.][]{ambrosio2000functions} and computer vision, in particular the Mumford-Shah functional \citep{mumford1989optimal}, in a statistical setting.
-The Mumford-Shah functional is not convex, so its critical points need not be global optima.
-This poses a threat to the reproducibility of estimates of economic interest.
-To circumvent this, we convexify the Mumford-Shah functional using the method of calibrations \citep{alberti2003calibration}, which lifts the problem to a higher-dimensional space.
-This convex relaxation provides global solutions and is efficiently implementable via a primal-dual algorithm \citep{chambolle2011first}.
-It has been successfully applied in a variety of settings in image recognition and computer vision \citep{pock2009algorithm, pock2010global}, see \citet{vogt2020lifting} for a recent overview.

-We extend this convexification of the Mumford-Shah functional to a statistical setting where both the location as well as the outcome values of observations are random, which we call the ``Free Discontinuity Regression'' (FDR) estimator.
-We define an empirical estimator for this setting and provide identification as well as convergence results in any dimension.
-These complement and extend recent mathematical results for discrete approximations of the classical non-convex Mumford-Shah functional \citep{caroccia2020mumford, ruf2019discrete, morini2002global, richardson1992limit} and related functionals \citep{chambolle2021learning, garcia2016continuum, trillos2017new, hutter2016optimal, hu2022voronoigram}.

-The resulting estimator is illustrated for simulated examples in 1D to 3D in Figure \ref{fig:simulated_examples}.
-The figure shows the true underlying functions and randomly sampled, noisy point clouds together with our resulting estimated functions and jump locations.
-In all examples, our method accurately reproduces the true function and jump set.
-We discuss these examples in more depth in Section \ref{sec:simulations} below.